-- Define the framework for communication Should the summination has fast? - Should the communication be fast? - Do we need reliable exchanges?
+- Define the framework for communication - Should the communication be fast? - Do we need reliable exchanges?
 (E.g. confirmations and such) - How important is the authentication of parties? - Is the transferred data confidential?
 What degree of authorization is needed? - How many types of parties are involved?
 Can they all communicate to each other? - Are there bandwidth or connection availability limitations? - Do we need to maintain communication channels?
-Are - connectionless models more suitable, instead?Do we need complex error handling? - ...
+Are - connectionless models more suitable, instead? - Do we need complex error handling? - ...